 Generally it makes sense to schedule the jobs to run immediately after the data is refreshed, that way you will be notified of any significant changes as soon as possible.

 Signals jobs should be configured to run no more frequently that your data is refreshed.
 For example, if you are connecting to a Data Warehouse and the data is only refreshed weekly, there is no point scheduling the Signals jobs to run more frequently than that – Signals won’t find anything new as the data has not changed.

 There are a number of things that can be done when configuring a Signals job that will ensure only relevant Signals are generated, these include:-

-After a Signals job has run, the system uses a ranking algorithm to sort Signals of different types, so that the most important Signals are prioritised for delivery.
-In addition, the Signals algorithm looks at the preferences and behaviour of individual users and will weight a Signal based on its potential usefulness to a user.
+After a Signals job has run, the system uses a ranking algorithm to sort Signals of different types, so that the most important Signals are prioritized for delivery.
+In addition, the Signals algorithm looks at the preferences and behavior of individual users and will weight a Signal based on its potential usefulness to a user.
 Signals looks at the Signals that a user typically opens and interacts with, or has marked as useful – and then weights the attributes of those Signals more heavily in the ranking – dimensions, metrics and Signal type.
 The more a user uses Signals, the more information exists for the system to perform better ranking.